kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 Our Universal DRM module enables media companies, content rights owners and OTT providers to stream premium content without needing to worry about which browser, device or platform is being used.

-## Embedding Video on Your Website

-Adding video on your website is a great way to interact with your audience.
-To add videos, you'll need to embed them into your website using Kaltura's embedding capabilities.

-### Preparing Your Videos

-First thing's first: prepare and customize your video (although you can customize the video after you embed it, using the Universal Player Studio), then upload it.

-### Generate an Embed Code

-The embed code is simply a piece of code that you can use to add content to your site.
-To generate an embed code, copy the embed code for the video (or the URL) by choosing the Embed button and copying the iframe code.
-If you're using KMC, use the **Preview & Embed** function from the *Select Action* list.
-Then, click **Copy** to copy the code, or select the URL and copy it.

-### Embed Code Types

-Which kinds of embedding can you use?
-Kaltura's Player supports these embed code types:

-* **Dynamic:** Dynamic embed has many benefits over object tag or Flash library rewrites; it's fast, doesn't have to wait for DOM, and ready to output the Flash or HTML5 player.
-This embed is also clean, uses json embed config for flashvars and params dynamic, better supports dynamic html5 and flash embed methods, responsive web design, and css inheritance.
-* **Auto:** This type of embed is best for sites where SEO is already covered by other data in the page.
-This concise Auto embed code is good for quickly getting a player or widget onto the page without any runtime customisations.
-* **Thumbnail:** The thumbnail embed method takes the same arguments as "kWidget.embed".This embed will pass all configurations to the kWidget embed when the user "clicks" the play button.
-The player context menu can be disabled by setting the "EmbedPlayer.DisableContextMenu" UIVar to true.
-* **Responsive:** This embed ensures that the video ratio on the screen responds to sizing changes.
-The minimal RWD self contained maintains a 16/9 ratio, even when you resize the browser window.
-* **Reference Id:** The reference ID is used for setting a custom ID for Kaltura entry.
-* **kWidget playlist:** kWidgets make it easy to embed playlists, by simply passing along playlist plugin configuration as flashvars.

-To learn more about how to embed videos, read [this](http://player.kaltura.com/docs/PlayerRules) article.